daler/dotfiles/_sources/vim.rst.txt

 .. versionchanged:: 2023-11-07

    Only commands below will trigger the beacon

+.. versionchanged:: 2024-09-01

+   Pinned version to latest prior to Lua rewrite (which is making configuration more difficult)

 `Beacon <https://github.com/danilamihailov/beacon.nvim>`_ provides an animated marker to show where the cursor is.